 But, we need more.
 We need more organizations to build their own productive trust security communications.
 Enter the National Cyber Security Centre (NCSC).
 NCSC is the central information hub and

-NCSC is an organization which is always working on security-resiliency empowerment.
+NCSC is an organization that is always working on security-resiliency empowerment.
 They continue that with guides to start your own trusted security collaboration:

 - Start your own cybersecurity collaboration